-While the SMN representation captures co-occurrences of the semantic concepts present in an image, not all these correspond to true contextual relationships.
-In fact, we argue that many (e.g., "bedroom" and "kitchen" in Fig. 3) are accidental, i.e., casual coincidences due to the ambiguity of the underlying appearance representation (image patches that could belong to either a bed or a kitchen counter).
+"bedroom" and "kitchen" in Figure 3) are accidental, i.e., casual coincidences due to the ambiguity of the underlying appearance representation (image patches that could belong to either a bed or a kitchen counter).
 Rather than attempting to eliminate contextual noise by further processing of appearance features, we propose a procedure for robust inference of contextual relationships in the presence of accidental co-occurrences.
-The idea is to keep the robustness of the appearance representation, but perform the classification at a higher level of abstraction where ambiguity can be more easily detected.
+The idea is to keep the robustness of the appearance representation, but perform the classification at a higher level of abstraction, where ambiguity can be more easily detected.

-This is achieved by introducing a second level of representation that operates in the space of semantic features.
-The intuition is that, in this space, accidental cooccurrences are events of much smaller probability than true contextual co-occurrences: While "street" co-occurs with "buildings" in most images, it accidentally co-occurs with "bedroom" or "kitchen" in a much smaller set.
+This is achieved by introducing a second level of representation, that operates in the space of semantic features.
+The intuition is that, in this space, accidental co-occurrences are events of much smaller probability than true contextual co-occurrences: while "street" co-occurs with "buildings" in most images, it accidentally co-occurs with "bedroom" or "kitchen" in a much smaller set.
 True contextual relationships can thus be found by identifying peaks of probability in semantic space.
 Each visual concept is modeled by the distribution of the posterior probabilities extracted from all its training images.
-This distribution of distributions is referred to as the contextual model for the concept.
+This distribution of distributions is referred as the contextual model for the concept.
 For large enough and diverse enough training sets, these models are dominated by the probabilities of true contextual relationships.
 Minimum probability of error (MPE) contextual classification can thus be implemented by simple application of Bayes' rule.
 This suggests representing images as vectors of posterior probabilities under the contextual concept models, which we denote by contextual multinomials (CMN).
-These are shown to be much less noisier than the SMNs learned at the appearance level.
+These are shown much less noisier than the SMNs learned at the appearance level.

-An implementation of contextual modeling is proposed where concepts are modeled as mixtures of Gaussian distribution on appearance space and mixtures of Dirichlet distributions on semantic space.
-It is shown that 1) the contextual representation outperforms the appearancebased representation, and 2) this holds irrespective of the choice and accuracy of the underlying appearance models.
-An extensive experimental evaluation involving the problems of scene classification and image retrieval shows that, despite its simplicity, the proposed approach is superior to various contextual modeling procedures in the literature.
+An implementation of contextual modeling is proposed, where concepts are modeled as mixtures of Gaussian distribution on appearance space, and mixtures of Dirichlet distributions on semantic space.
+It is shown that 1) the contextual representation outperforms the appearance based representation, and 2) this holds irrespectively of the choice and accuracy of the underlying appearance models.
+An extensive experimental evaluation, involving the problems of scene classification and image retrieval shows that, despite its simplicity, the proposed approach is superior to various contextual modeling procedures in the literature.

-The paper is organized as follows: Section 2 briefly reviews the literature on context modeling.
-Our previous work on appearance classification and the design of semantic spaces is reviewed on Section 3.
-Section 4 then discusses the limitations of appearance classifiers and introduces contextual models.
-Some practical issues in the design of the latter are discussed in Section 5.
-Section 6 relates the architecture now proposed to the literature on topic models.
-An extensive experimental evaluation of contextual modeling is then presented in Sections 7, 8, and 9.
-Finally, Section 10 presents some conclusions.
+The paper is organized as follows.
+Section II briefly reviews the literature on context modeling.
+Our previous work on appearance classification and the design of semantic spaces is reviewed on Section III.
+Section IV then discusses the limitations of appearance classifiers and introduces contextual models.
+Some practical issues in the design of the latter are discussed in Section V. Section VI relates the architecture now proposed to the literature on topic models.
+An extensive experimental evaluation of contextual modeling is then presented in Sections VII, VIII, and IX.
+Finally, Section X presents some conclusions.
 A preliminary version of this work appeared in [41].

-2 CONTEXT MODELING
+II.
+CONTEXT MODELING